Jim Fyffe: 1993: Alabama at Auburn

-Under new head coach Terry Bowden, Auburn had reached the season ending game with Alabama undefeated at 10-0.
-The Crimson Tide was 8-1-1 and were the defending National Champions.
+Under new head coach Terry Bowden, Auburn had reached the season ending game with Alabama undefeated at 10–0.
+The Crimson Tide was 8–1–1 and were the defending National Champions.
 Normally, a game of this magnitude would've been played before a national television audience.
 But Auburn was under NCAA sanctions and were not allowed to appear on television during 1993.
 This was Alabama's second trip to Jordan–Hare Stadium and, due to the magnitude of the game, the two schools set up a closed-circuit television feed to Bryant–Denny Stadium in Tuscaloosa.
 Fyffe set the scene this way as he opened the broadcast of the game on the Auburn Network:

-Auburn trailed 14-5 at halftime having mustered only a field goal and a sack of Alabama quarterback Jay Barker for a safety.
+Auburn trailed 14–5 at halftime having mustered only a field goal and a sack of Alabama quarterback Jay Barker for a safety.
 Midway through the third quarter, the Auburn offense began its best drive of the game, moving from its own 30 yard-line to the Alabama 31.
 But three plays later, senior quarterback Stan White was knocked out of the game with a knee injury.
 Rather than punt or attempt a long field goal, Bowden elected to send backup quarterback Patrick Nix into the game with a fourth down play:

 Fyffe's voice was noticeably hoarse during the call and, in his autobiography, Fyffe stated that his voice was noticeably weak at the start of the game, a game he considered one of the biggest of his career due to the magnitude of the game, and the fact the game wasn't on television.
 He continued, however, and watched as Auburn took the lead on a Scott Etheridge field goal, and, with 2:32 left in the game, Fyffe made his second memorable call as James Bostic sealed the victory:

 The Tigers won 22-14 and finished 11-0 for the first time in the school's history.

 1999: Ole Miss at Auburn (Basketball)

 Though he was most known for his memorable football calls, Fyffe grew up loving college basketball.
-In his autobiography, Fyffe mentioned the legendary Kentucky announcer Cawood Ledford as one of his favorites.
+In his autobiography, Fyffe mentioned the Kentucky announcer Cawood Ledford as one of his favorites.

 Fyffe's basketball calls are most likely less memorable due to Auburn's struggles in basketball during most of his career.
 That was not the case during the 1998–99 season as the Tigers dominated the SEC en route to a #1 seed in the NCAA tournament.
 On February 10, 1999, Auburn hosted Ole Miss before a sellout crowd at Beard-Eaves Memorial Coliseum and a national television audience on ESPN.
-Fyffe called the game on the Auburn Network along with color analyst Joe Dean, Jr. Auburn started fast and led 18-4 when a missed basket by the Rebels led to an Auburn fast break.
+Fyffe called the game on the Auburn Network along with color analyst Joe Dean Jr. Auburn started fast and led 18-4 when a missed basket by the Rebels led to an Auburn fast break.
 The result of the play provides an example of Fyffe's slam dunk call:

-The Tigers would win the game 95-66.
+The Tigers would win the game 95–66.